pycom/pycom-documentation/chapter/tutorials/lopy/lorawan-nano-gateway.md

 ![](/assets/TTN-GatewayReg-11-2017-2.jpg)
 These are unique to each gateway, location and country specific frequency.
 Please verify that correct settings are selected otherwise the gateway will not connect to TTN.

+** You need to tick the "I'm using the legacy packet forwarder" to enable the right settings.** This is because the Nano-Gateway uses the 'de facto' standard Semtech UDP protocol.

 | Option            | Value                               |
 |-------------------|-------------------------------------|
 | Protocol          | Packet Forwarder                    |